The Decadent Editions is a series of ten books about ten films, one for every year of the 2000s.

 Together they offer an eclectic view of cinema in the first ten years of the new millennium – a decade now ripe for reappraisal.

-The books are available individually in our shop, or you can subscribe to the first five.
+The books are available individually in our shop, or subscribe to collect them all.

 Each release is complemented by public programmes hosted by our Publishing Partner, ACMI: the museum of screen culture, which will travel to other arts institutes and venues.